AshridgeTechnologies/elemento/stories/General usability Part 3.md

 General usability Part 3
 ========================
+- Links can be inline in text elements
 - Review semantics of Get vs GetIfExists with Collection and the Data Store implementations
 - Prevent hiding global or app functions/components with own name
 - Firestore data store changes undefined fields to null